Review Price £379.00

 Motorola Moto X – ScreenOne of the more impressive elements of the Moto X is quite how much of its front is taken up by the screen – most of it.
 Having just a couple of millimetres to each side of the screen and less than an inch below gives the Moto X a greater screen-to-everything-else ratio than the vast majority of phones.

-Its screen is still sharp, but you don’t get the immaculate, smooth curves in text that you’ll see in a 1080p mobile phone screen.
+Its screen is still sharp, but you don’t get the immaculate, smooth curves in text that you’ll see in a 1080p phone screen.
 You need to get reasonably close, but you can tell the difference.

 This situation could have been a lot worse, though.
-The Moto X uses an RGB subpixel array, where many other OLED screens uses arrays with ‘shared’ subpixels or those with a more irregular pattern.
+The Moto X uses an RGB subpixel array, where many other OLED screens use arrays with ‘shared’ subpixels or those with a more irregular pattern.
 These screen types further reduce sharpness, and that would have been a killer for the Moto X.

 Image quality is largely what we’ve come to expect from an OLED screen.
 Contrast is great, with deep blacks that are only spoilt in use by screen reflections.
 However, colours are significantly oversaturated.
 As usual, this shows up most clearly in the reds, which appear very ‘hot’ and overexcited.
-The screens of LCD rivals like the LG G2 and HTC One look more natural.
+The screens of LCD rivals such as the LG G2 and HTC One look more natural.
 We’re disappointed Motorola hasn’t added a way to cool down these colours.
 Because if we could, we would.

 White levels aren’t quite on par with the top LCD screens either, being slightly less pure white than some of the competition.
 However, given how few people actually run their phone at maximum brightness, it’s a total non-issue.